 Seeing as how popular this streaming service is these days, you might be wondering how much does Netflix cost per month?
 Why does everyone flock to Netflix and not the other brands?
 Well, Netflix has a lot of features the other brands do not and that’s why almost everyone subscribes to it.
 Not only does it have great features, but a tremendous selection of movies and select shows.
+Read here on how to change regions on netflix.

 Netflix has top television series, exclusive movies, videos, including Netflix originals no one else has — and this could be why the brand is one of the hottest streaming services online.
 If price is the only thing standing between you and Netflix, you may be upset when you find out how much — or actually how little — a Netflix account costs.